serverless/serverless/docs/providers/aws/guide/deploying.md

 ## Deploying a package

 This deployment option takes a deployment directory that has already been created with `serverless package` and deploys it to the cloud provider.
-This allows you to easier integrate CI / CD workflows with the Serverless Framework.
+This allows you to easily integrate CI / CD workflows with the Serverless Framework.

 ```bash
 serverless deploy --package path-to-package